 Yosemite Falls sits right at the heart of Yosemite Valley near Yosemite Village.
 Now while there are many ways of getting to Yosemite Valley, we'll describe our route since it's what we're most familiar with.

-Our route would be to go north on the I-5, then onto the Hwy 99 through Central Valley, then onto Hwy 41 at Fresno.
-At that point, we would follow the Hwy 41 (now Wawona Road) up to the southern entrance of Yosemite National Park then continue following this road for another hour or so into Yosemite Valley.
+Our route from Los Angeles would be to go north on the I-5, then onto the Hwy 99 through Central Valley, then onto Hwy 41 at Fresno.
+At that point, we would follow the Hwy 41 (now Wawona Road) up to the southern entrance of Yosemite National Park (passing through smaller towns like Coarsegold, Oakhurst, Fish Camp, etc.) then continue following this road for another hour or so into Yosemite Valley passing through Wawona.
 Once in the valley, we followed the one-way Southside Drive east towards the Yosemite Village, where it quickly becomes obvious where Yosemite Falls is.

 The drive from LA to Yosemite Valley would typically take us around 6 hours.